-For most business owners, the fastest and easiest way to start a business in New Jersey is by creating a New Jersey LLC.
-A Limited Liability Company (LLC) is a type of business entity that's ideal for startups and small- to medium-sized businesses.
-You get the advantages and protections of larger New Jersey corporations but with much simpler rules and regulations.
+For most people who want to start a business, creating a New Jersey limited liability company (LLC) is the easiest, fastest way.
+An ideal business entity for startups and small- to medium-sized businesses, an LLC grants you the advantages and protections of larger corporations but with much simpler rules and regulations.

 Learn more about the benefits of the LLC business structure.

 This guide will cover the basics of NJ LLC formation.
 It covers naming your business, getting a Registered Agent, the fees and requirements you’ll need to pay and meet, NJ state tax details and much more.
 We’ll also go over what you need to file your LLC and how you'll work with the New Jersey Division of Revenue and Enterprise Services, often simply referred to as the NJ Division of Revenue or DORES.

 Note: In most states, business creation and management is administered by the Secretary of State.
 However, NJ business services are handled by DORES, which falls under the NJ Department of Treasury, but the NJ Secretary of State does provide some resources and support through its Business Action Center.

 How to Form a New Jersey LLC Yourself in 7 Steps